-5. Financial implications of project on intervention appropriations:

-does not apply.
+5. Financial implications of project on intervention appropriations: does not apply.

-6. Financial implications on appropriations for staff and routine administration

-6.1.
-Staff required for implementation of this project alone: the work of the Advisory Committee on pharmaceutical training is essentially the same as that of the Advisory Committee on medical training and the Advisory Committee on training in nursing.
+6. Financial implications on appropriations for staff and routine administration of the Advisory Committee on pharmaceutical training is essentially the same as that of the Advisory Committee on medical training and the Advisory Committee on training in nursing.